-Today’s 2 Cent Tuesday Sports Blog cites the obvious about the high cost of attending a pro sports game.
+Today’s 2 Cent Tuesday Sports Blog cites the obvious.

 That’s because player salaries have soared.

 Franchise values have ballooned.

 And, television rights have skyrocketed to financial heights that no sane person could have possibly imagined.

 These days, the high cost of attending a professional sporting event, regardless of the sport, has vaulted to stratospheric heights.

 Few fans will argue how going to an NFL, MLB, NBA, NHL or MLS game can financially set you back a bunch.

 Plunking down what feels like a jumbo mortgage payment to watch your favorite team play comes at a very steep price these days.

 Ticket prices to pro games are so outrageous that they’re now dizzying to the financial senses!